 By Elizabeth Turner (JD 15)

 Few seaside beachgoers may realize that the sandy shores they enjoy are veritable land-use and environmental “battlegrounds,” as described by UF Law Professors Alyson Flournoy and Thomas Ankersen (JD 86) in a UF Law faculty blog post.

 In Florida, for example, the wet-sand beach, or the area between the mean high-tide and low-tide water lines, are sovereign submerged lands, held in trust by the state for all Floridians.

-Now the modest blog post is blossoming into an academic article by Flournoy, and she is working with Ankersen, director of the UF Law Conservation Clinic, to organize a January workshop at UF Law.
-It will bring together an interdisciplinary team of academics and other experts to discuss the issues of sea level rise in the context of public rights use and access.
+Now the modest blog post is blossoming into an academic article by Flournoy, and with Ankersen, director of the UF Law Conservation Clinic, a Jan.
+20-21 workshop at UF Law.
+It brought together an interdisciplinary team of academics and other experts to discuss the issues of sea level rise in the context of public rights use and access.

 The dry-sand beach is typically privately owned, but citizens may have the right to use the beach based on common law doctrines of custom and prescription.

 But now that battleground is shifting.
 The line between dry-sand and wet-sand is moving as sea level changes across years and decades, with the practical effect of shrinking the private landowner’s stake.
 The complex ways that the dividing line between public and private ownership are adjudicated grows even more complex as the interests of the state collide with the interests of the landowner.